-Now you can either click on the Debug button in Codewarrior 7.1 (the little green bug on the green arrow) or just press the reset button on the board so that it starts working (this may not work with the M52259DEMO since due to the OSBDM debugger - it can however be powered via the processor's USB interface to enable stand-alone operation).
+Now you can either click on the Debug button in the CW7.1 (the little green bug on the green arrow) or just press the reset button on the board so that it starts working.
 Make sure that the board is connected to the network and give it a test run.